A new year

 For example :

-we cannot change the past, but we should make every effort to learn from it.
+We cannot change the past, but we should make every effort to learn from it.

 January is also a time to look forward and set goals. for example, this year: